 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?

 Pupil passports are sent home 3 times a year so that you are aware of academic progress termly.
-Your child’s SEN Passport will be reviewed termly this will involve your own views.
+Your child’s SEN Passport will be reviewed termly this will involve your own views- reviews will be sent home to ensure you are included in the review process.
 SEN Passports are also sent home so that you too can support your child at home and ensure that they make good progress.
 If any help is required we are always happy to support you.

 There are parents’ and carers’ consultation meetings held termly and your child’s class teacher will inform you of the progress your child is making.
 In addition to the regular parents’ and carers' consultation meetings, our SENCO, Mrs Mills, holds termly SEN updates for those parents and carers who would like a more in depth conversation about their child’s targets and what the school is providing for their child through various interventions.
 Annual reports are sent home and these can be discussed at the final parents’ and carers’ meetings held in July.